 We always search RV LIFE Campgrounds when we’re traveling in unfamiliar locations because we have found these reviews are accurate and timely.
 Campers just like you are the contributors to these reviews, and the reviews are candid, sometimes harsh, but always helpful.

 In fact, in the past year we have submitted 5 campground reviews and those 5 have been read over 2000 times by other campers trying to decide if the campground is right for them.
 It’s helpful to read what other people think about a campground before you decide to make reservations.

 5. Use smartphones to assist in backing & parking

-The final way RVers can utilize the functionality of their phone is to use them almost like a two-way radio, but this is contingent on having two smartphones available.
-If the campers have two phones, one person can scout a campground from the toad (or on foot) and report back to the person standing by with the RV.
+You can also use smartphones like a two-way radio.
+This is contingent on having two smartphones available.
+If the campers have two phones, one person can scout a campground from the toad (or on foot).
+The other can report back to the person standing by with the RV.

-Then when a suitable site is found, the person in the RV can join the scout, and by having the phones in hands-free speaker mode, the scout (spotter) can assist the driver with the backing or parking of the RV.
-It’s easier to back an RV into a campsite with a second person watching for obstacles, overhanging branches, and to make sure the rig is positioned in the campsite correctly.
+Then when a suitable site is found, the person in the RV can join the scout.
+By having the phones in hands-free speaker mode, the scout (spotter) can assist the driver with the backing or parking of the RV.
+It’s easier to back an RV into a campsite with a second person watching.
+Obstacles, overhanging branches, and positioning are more easily explained.

 You can also use an old smartphone as an RV security camera, as RV With Tito demonstrates in this video: